frankovacevich/homepage/_posts/2024-06-08-functional-nodes-uns-mqtt.md

 ## The need for Functional Nodes

-The Unified Namespace (UNS) is a high-level architectural design pattern that has got a lot of traction in the last few years in the Industrial IoT community [1].
+The Unified Namespace (UNS) is a high-level architectural design style that has got a lot of traction in the last few years in the Industrial IoT community [1].
 In essence, the UNS conceives all producers and consumers of data in a company structured in a hierarchical way and connected through a single hub.
 MQTT, a well known pub/sub protocol for IoT, is well suited for this application, as there is a unique broker (hub) connecting different clients, with messages organized in a flexible topic structure (hierarchy).

-Being able to support an architectural design pattern, such as the UNS, on a popular, open-source and established protocol, such as MQTT, makes it accessible (read vendor-agnostic), flexible and easy to implement on a wide range of industrial applications.
+Being able to support an architecture, such as the UNS, on a popular, open-source and established protocol, such as MQTT, makes it accessible (read vendor-agnostic), flexible and easy to implement on a wide range of industrial applications.
 Consider as an analogy the RESTful design pattern for web APIs: it can be implemented on top of HTTP, using different web frameworks in practically any programming language, and it's thus accessible to every developer and can be used for an endless range of applications.
 The difference is perhaps that RESTful is a more mature and proven design pattern, whereas the UNS definition is still vague and has some practical limitations.

 One of such limitations is that MQTT, as a pub/sub mechanism, is intended only for real-time communication.
 There is no built-in way to read past messages (although there is message retention, and maybe another protocol like Kafka could also cover this gap), or to have a request/response style communication between two nodes.
 For example, if a terminal in a floor shop needs to display a list of all the jobs processed during the day, there is no direct way to relay this information through MQTT from the database or application that holds it (other protocols like OPC-UA also face this issue).
 The UNS has sometimes been defined as the _Current State_ of the enterprise [2], meaning that perhaps the UNS is not intended to solve this problem.
 The definition of _Current State_ however is vague.
 For the example provided, the list of the jobs processed on the date can be interpreted that way: although the information is not being produced at the same moment a user looks at the screen (or loads the application), it does answer the question of "what's going in the plant at this moment".